 Are you growing Lobelia flowers yet?
 They are a favorite among home gardeners.
 Maybe it’s because they are easy to grow.
-Or, perhaps gardeners love Lobelias flowers for the profuse blooms they produce in a rainbow of colors.
+Or, perhaps gardeners love Lobelia flowers for the profuse blooms they produce in a rainbow of colors.
 Lobelia plants are cool-weather flowers.
-It is native to cooler regions of North and South America.
+It is native to cooler regions of Southern Africa.
+If you haven’t grown them before, go out now and buy some Lobelia seeds to plant in the spring.
+You’ll be glad you did!

-While there are a couple of hundred varieties of Lobelia plants.
+Lobelia plants are classified as an herb.
+There are a few hundred varieties of Lobelia plants.
 But, only a few varieties are commonly grown in the home garden.
 There are annual and perennial varieties of Lobelia.
 Even the perennial varieties are often grown in the home garden as annuals.

 Most Lobelia plant varieties are compact, only growing 3 to 6 inches tall.
 However, some varieties will grow several feet tall.